 Controlling your narrative is an integral part of crisis communications and PR in general.
 It helps with your brand safety and holds the media’s waning attention for longer.
 With a live version of your news, you can fix any errors or add details on the go, unlike a PDF where you can enjoy losing sleep over mistakes you may have made in an email.
 If you are working with multiple people it also ensures you are all using the material- so anyone can open it wherever they are- and it will always look great.

 “The worst thing you can do is send us a PDF.
 They’re not easy to preview, it's a hassle to download them, and you can’t use any images straight from PDFs.
 Our team prefers emails with the full press release in the body of the email, and with links to the full press release in your newsroom.
 The link is important for us because that makes it easier to share with colleagues on Slack.”

 - Remy Ludo Gieling, Journalist and Editor in Chief, Sprout and MT

 How do I go about building a newsroom?

-Online newsrooms can be built in-house or bought as an off-the-shelf solution from a specialised company.
-The decision is different for every organisation, depending on their unique situation and functional requirements.
-We've written a guide about the pros and cons of building or buying a newsroom solution, might come in handy.
+Online newsrooms can be built in-house or bought as an off-the-shelf solution from a specialized company.
+The decision is different for every organization, depending on their unique situation and functional requirements.
+We've written a guide about the pros and cons of building or buying a newsroom solution.
+We hope in comes in handy.